 Academy members.

 2. The Chair of the Finance Committee shall be the Treasurer.

+3. The Finance Committee is responsible for advising the Board of Directors on matters pertaining to financial needs, growth and stability, preparation and presentation of an annual budget to the Board of Directors, investment policies, and compliance with financial obligations to APTA.

 3. The Chair shall appoint, with approval of the Executive Committee, the